20 Aug How do your hormones impact your romantic relationship?

 But, if you’re very much physically attracted to your mate, then chances are, you may glance at other cuties (no guilt, it’s only natural!), but your heart will stay with your current squeeze.

 Generally speaking for all relationship statuses (long, short or somewhere in-between), during your Week 2, your boo will get a free pass for most of the stupid things they’re known to do, from forgetting to pick up bread on the way home to totally blanking on your anniversary.

 Significant others can thank high estrogen for the extra patience and forgiveness you have during this week of your cycle.
 The higher the level of this hormone climbs, the more mood-elevating brain chemicals it helps churn out, which makes you upbeat and optimistic–so even their biggest blunders are less irksome.

 On top of that, thanks to high estrogen and testosterone revving your sex drive during this cycle week, you’ll feel a surge of passion that makes you want to drag your darling back to bed every chance you get.

 Begins day after ovulation and lasts 8 days (which is Day 15 to Day 22 in a 28-day cycle)

-Your libido cools off during this week of your cycle due to a combination of rising progesterone and dropping testosterone.
+Your libido cools off significantly during this week of your cycle due to a combination of rising progesterone (a sedating hormone) and a quickly-dropping level of estrogen and testosterone.
 However, research shows you actually feel more emotionally attached to your mate during this phase.

-Scientists theorize this extra dose of affection is because a rise in progesterone makes your body think you could be pregnant–so you subconsciously sidle up closer to your sweetums in case you need extra care and support during a pregnancy.
+Scientists theorize this extra dose of affection is because an increase in progesterone makes your body think you could be pregnant–so you subconsciously sidle up closer to your sweetums in case you need extra care and support during a pregnancy.